mantidproject/dockerfiles/macOS/jenkins-node/README.md

     - Note: The agent is kept connected to the controller by a crontab entry that runs on every 5th minute.
 This means that on first setup the agent may not connect until a minute divisible by five has passed.

+## Cleaning nodes

+    See [here](/Linux/jenkins-node/ansible/readme.md#Cleaning-nodes) for instructions on using the `clean-jenkins-agents.yml` playbook to clean nodes.

 ## Troubleshooting